jwgcurrie/Broca/README.md

 # Broca: Built-in Robotic Offline Conversational Application

-Broca is a foundational project for developing a local chatbot designed to interact with robots like Pepper.
+Broca is a foundational project for developing a local chatbot designed to interact onboard social robots like Pepper or iCub.
 This project focuses on integrating local Speech-to-Text, a Large Language Model (LLM), and Text-to-Speech to enable fully offline conversational capabilities without relying on cloud services.

 ### Table of Contents
 * [Features](#features)